CyberFlameGO/goldrush/README.md

 can self-host itself (that is, you can build Goldrush under itself instead of having to cross-compile binaries from another host platform).

+There's no particular reason why I chose the name Goldrush.
+No need to wildly speculate.

 Goldrush is an educational project I am developing primarily to learn the art, bringing together learning about low-level hardware details with learning the fundamentals of computer science.
 My own interests will likely lead to a focus